WorldDstroyer/Vortex-Crypto/README.md

 # Vortex-Crypto-Rewrite
 An open-source Python program for encrypting and decrypting data, using the PyCryptodome and TkInter libraries.
 The Vortex-Crypto-Rewrite branch will use the PyQt5 library, rather than TkInter.

-This document is a nearly identical mirror of the program's README.md file.
+This document is a nearly-identical mirror of the program's README.md file.

 Note: Take the time to look through all of these issue tickets and you'll notice that PyInstaller just has reoccurring issues regarding false virus flagging. https://github.com/pyinstaller/pyinstaller/issues?utf8=%E2%9C%93&q=is%3Aissue+virus